Halden Virtual Reality Centre

 - A variety of 3D input devices

-VR&AR department staff has a broad range of academic backgrounds including computer science, human factors, mathematics, informatics, electrical engineering, and mechanical engineering.
+VR&AR department staff has a broad range of academic backgrounds including computer science, human factors, human-centred design, mathematics, informatics, electrical engineering, and mechanical engineering.
 We take a multi-disciplinary approach to both application concept development and conducting experiments, drawing on expertise in other departments and sectors at IFE, and beyond, for industrial domain knowledge.

 Virtual and Augmented Reality,